yohannes2025/project-3-battleships/README.md

 4. Go to the CODE area on the right and select "Open with GitHub Desktop".
 5. You will be asked if you want to clone the repository - say yes.
 6. GitHub desktop will suggest what to do next - select Open code using Visual Studio Code.

-### Local Development

-#### How to Fork
-1. Navigate to the repository on GitHub.
-2. Click on the "Fork" button to create a copy in your account.

-#### How to Clone
-1. Copy the repository URL.
-2. Run `git clone <repository-url>` in your terminal.

-## Testing

-### Solved Bugs
-- Resolved issues with ship placement validation.
-- Fixed an infinite loop in random guess generation.
+The deployed project live link is [HERE](https://heroku.com/) - ***Use Ctrl (Cmd) and click to open in a new window.***

-### Known Bugs
+## Bugs
-- Rare edge cases where the computer might repeat guesses.

-### Testing User Stories
-- Verified intuitive gameplay and clear turn prompts.
-- Ensured accurate score tracking and endgame conditions.

-### Thank You Page
-- Thank you Code Institute technical staff for tutoring, mentoring, and student care.

-### Full Testing
-- Conducted playthroughs to confirm all functionalities, including edge cases and invalid inputs.
+The following bugs are tracked and handled, invalid input, out-of-bounds cooedinates, inccorect game end conditions, invalid ship placement, ship overlap, and board display formatting.

 ## Credits
-- Code Institute Portfolio 3: Project Submission lesson  for using the set-up code for the Ultimate Battleship game.

 ### Code Used
 - Random number generation and validation logic for ship placement were inspired by standard Python documentation.
+- Code Institute Portfolio 3: Project Submission lesson  for using the sample code for this Ultimate Battleship game project.

 ### Content
-- Game rules based on the classic Battleship board game.
+- Game rules based on the classic Battleship board game from [wikipedia ](https://en.wikipedia.org/wiki/Battleship)

-### Media
-- No media used.

 ### Acknowledgments
 - Special thanks to Code Institute for giving me the opportunity to learn as a full stack software development.
+- Tutor support for helping me to understsnd the Love Sandwiches sample project.
+- My mentor Jubril Akolade for teaching me the assessment criteria and general guide of python project.